MAhmadAmin/ITEC-Event-Management-System/README.md

+# Event Management System – Mid-Term Project

-This is a mid-term project for the Database Systems Course instructed by Prof. Nazeef ul Haq at the UET (University of Engineering & Technology) Lahore.
+This project is a mid-term submission by Muhammad Ahmad Amin for the **Database Systems** course, instructed by Prof. Nazeef ul Haq at **UET (University of Engineering & Technology) Lahore**.

+## Project Context

-The Information Technology Exhibition and Competition (ITEC) is an annual event organized by the Department of Computer Science, UET Lahore.
-The event includes various activities such as competitions, exhibitions, seminars, and non-tech events.
-It is managed by faculty members and students, with responsibilities distributed across multiple organizing committees.
+The project is inspired by **ITEC (Information Technology Exhibition and Competition)** — an annual event organized by the Department of Computer Science, UET Lahore.
+ITEC features:

-This project is purposed to streamline event management; as it provides a centralized Event Management System to digitize and automate the entire process.

-This is a desktop-based Windows Form Application using C# and MySQL, developed to streamline event planning, participant management, committee roles, financial tracking, and duty assignments.
+- Tech competitions
+- Exhibitions
+- Seminars
+- Non-tech events

+## Purpose

+This system aims to **digitize and automate event management** by handling:

+- Event scheduling
+- Participant registration
+- Committee assignments
+- Financial tracking
+- Duty delegation

+## Technologies Used

+- **Platform:** Windows Forms (C# Desktop Application)
+- **Language:** C#
+- **Database:** MySQL